Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Introduction

 A powerful synthesis between data-driven and theory-informed approaches can be found \cite{Mezic2005,Mezic2020AMS}. \textit{Koopmanism} is a theoretical framework whereby the evolution of a nonlinear system can be reconstructed by studying the properties of a linear operator - the Koopman operator - acting on observables of the system \cite{Budisic2012}.
 This is a powerful tool for analysing the dynamics of the system and for obtaining statistical information about it.
 Koopmanism has found applications in areas such as fluid dynamics, control theory, data analysis, and many others \cite{Budisic2012,Brunton2022}.
 The power and limits of Koopman learning of dynamical systems from data can be put into rigorous mathematical foundations, see \cite{colbrook2024}.
 The standard algorithm used to approximate the Koopman operator from data is represented by the Dynamic Mode Decomposition (DMD) method \cite{DMD, rowley_mezi_bagheri_schlatter_henningson_2009, KutzBrunton2016}.
 DMD is computationally efficient and provides a scalable dimensionality reduction for high-dimensional data.
 DMD is valid for both experimental and simulated data, as it is based entirely on measurement data and does not require knowledge of the governing equations \cite{Brunton2022}.

-A generalization of the DMD has been later proposed - Extended DMD (EDMD) ~\cite{WilliamsKevrekedis2015,LDBK2017}.
-EDMD's improvement upon the DMD comes from the flexibility in choosing the dictionary of observables allowing for estimating and approximating the Koopman operator.
+A recent generalization of DMD is Extended DMD (EDMD) ~\cite{WilliamsKevrekedis2015,LDBK2017}.
+EDMD's improvement upon DMD comes from the flexibility in choosing the dictionary of observables allowing for estimating and approximating the Koopman operator.
 Variants and extensions of EDMD have been developed to investigate high-dimensional systems and to control infinite dimensional projection errors, see ~\cite{Colbrook2023_MultiverseDMD} for a comprehensive review.